-Note: The charts show impulse responses of mean income py income quintile.
-We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the median of the micro-simulations.
+Note: The charts show impulse responses of mean income by income quintile.
+We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the mean of the micro-simulations.
+Bold solid lines signal statistical significance at 68%; thin dashed lines signal insignificant responses.

-Figure 6 Decomposition of the Total Effect on Mean Income into the Extensive and the Intensive Margin
+Figure 6 Decomposition of the Total Effect on Mean Income into the Extensive Margin, the Intensive Margin and Financial Income

 Note: The figure shows the percentage change in mean income across income quintiles in the euro area four quarters after the impact of the QE shock.
-It also shows the decomposition of the change into the extensive margin (transition from unemployment to employment) and the intensive margin (change in wage).
+It also shows the decomposition of the change into the extensive margin of labor income (transition from unemployment to employment), the intensive margin of labor income (change in wage) and financial and rental income.
 The numbers in parentheses show the initial levels of mean gross household income.
 The figure shows an aggregate of France, Germany, Italy and Spain.
-We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the median of the micro-simulations.
+We run the micro-simulation for 1000 draws of the VAR impulse responses and we report here the mean of the micro-simulations.